Updated: Dec 29, 2021

 The Medicine Wheel in Bighorn National Forest, Wyoming, USA (Public Domain)

 This stone structure is used not only for physical healing, but also to guide one through life cycles, spiritual growth, and mental health.
-Some Native America tribes call it the Sacred Hoop.
+Some Native American tribes call it the Sacred Hoop.
 It symbolizes connectivity and the flow of life-energy in the Universe.
-The four quadrants represent the four cardinal directions, the four seasons, the four stages of life, the four great animals (in North America tribes most common animals are Bear, Buffalo, Eagle and Wolf.
-In South America Jaguar, Condor, Turtle and Hummingbird.), and more.
+The four quadrants represent the four cardinal directions, the four seasons, the four stages of life, the four great animals (in North American tribes most common animals are Bear, Buffalo, Eagle and Wolf.
+In South America Jaguar, Condor, Turtle, and Hummingbird.), and more.

 “The flowering tree was the living center of the hop, and the circle of four quoters nourished it.
 The East gave peace and light, the South gave warmth, the West gave rain, and the North with its cold and mighty wind gave strength and endurance.”
 Black Elk, Oglala Sioux